Gerbs2193/WSAA---coursework/README.md

 **Step3**

 Authentication is required given that the brief tasks us with pushing commits.
 To do this, I created an SSH key and agent and opened it up in Github.
 To do this, type ssh-keygen -t rsa -b 4096 -C your_email@example.com in the terminal.
 On mac, type eval "$(ssh-agent -s) to set up the agent or ssh-add ~/.ssh/id_rsa on Windows.
 Add it on Github by navigating the settings and pasting the SSH key into the necessary field section.
-This caused me some grief as i kept getting erorrs relating to mt ssh.
+This caused me some grief as i kept getting erorrs relating to my ssh.
 Got it in the end.

 **How to run**
 Same steps as before but the script it called assignment04-github.py.
-Given it's authentication requirement, input gerbs when asked to do so and the program will carry out.
+Given it's authentication requirement, input ***** when asked to do so and the program will carry out.

 **Conpleted code**